Herrington Consulting Ltd (“We”) are committed to protecting and respecting your privacy.

 Personal data [name, company name (if applicable), address, telephone number and email address and for Suppliers: Bank details including sort code and account number]

-We have obtained your personal data from you or your representative, either by email or completed data sheet online at www.herringtonconsulting.co.uk.
+We have obtained your personal data from you or your representative, either by email or from a completed data form online at www.herringtonconsulting.co.uk.

 What is our legal basis for processing your personal data?

-Processing necessary for the performance of a contract with the data subject or to take steps to enter into a contract
+Processing necessary for the performance of a contract with the data subject or to take steps to enter into a contract.
+Processing necessary for the assessment of applications for hiring of new staff to fill open job vacancies.

 Sharing your personal data

-Your personal data will be treated as strictly confidential and will be shared only with the persons assigned to your project that is appropriate for adhering to the agreed contract.
+Your personal data will be treated as strictly confidential and will be shared only with the persons assigned to your project or enquiry in a way that is appropriate and in line with the agreed contract.

 How long do we keep your personal data?